-B. Summary & Recommendation
+D. Recommendation

-Staff recommends that the Commission amend the sphere of influence of the City of Napa to include the two sub-areas of the Primary Study Area.
-The Napa Pipe site and the County Jail site have reached an advanced stage of development review and will clearly demand services that the City of Napa would most logically provide.
-The City is able to provide those services as shown in the Commission's accompanying Municipal Service Review, project environmental documents and/or by virtue of mitigation measures incorporated into the project designs in both areas.
+Staff recommends that the Commission amend the sphere of influence of the City of Napa to include the new County Jail site as shown on the map in Attachment Three based on the City of Napa Sphere of Influence Review and Update (February 2014) previously presented to the Commission.
+As discussed in that report and in materials submitted with the present application, the County's work on the new County Jail Project has reached an advanced stage of development review and will clearly demand services that the City would most logically provide.
+The City is able to provide those services as described in the Commission's updated Municipal Service Review, the County's FEIR, and other documents.